Sanctions Screening: Definition and Use in Compliance

 The comparison isn't simple exact-match.
 Fuzzy matching algorithms handle transliterations, spelling variants, nicknames, and aliases.
 A sanctioned individual whose name transliterates differently from Arabic or Cyrillic scripts should still generate a match, even if they spelled it differently on a bank form.
 Matching thresholds set too low to avoid false positives are one of the most common program weaknesses examiners flag.

-When the system finds a potential match, a human analyst reviews it.
-If confirmed, the institution must block or freeze the relevant transaction or funds, report to the appropriate authority (OFAC in the U.S., OFSI in the UK, the national Financial Intelligence Unit elsewhere), and document the decision in a tamper-proof record.
+When the system finds a potential match, the transaction is blocked and a human analyst reviews it.
+If confirmed, the institution must freeze the relevant funds immediately, report to the appropriate authority (OFAC in the U.S., OFSI in the UK, the national Financial Intelligence Unit elsewhere), and document the decision in a tamper-proof record.

 The stakes are real.
 OFAC's enforcement history includes a $968 million penalty against Binance in 2023 and multiple nine-figure settlements with major international banks.
 Most violations weren't deliberate evasion.
 They were process failures: stale list versions, inadequate name-matching, or failure to screen at payment initiation rather than only at onboarding.